Nursing Degrees & Schools / RN to DNP

 Prerequisites for RN to DNP Online Programs

-The baseline requirement for entering a DNP program is being a registered nurse.
-Additional requirements might include:
+The baseline requirement for entering an RN to DNP program is being a registered nurse.
+Different programs will have their own criteria, which could include:

 - Letters of recommendation